 - And also know where your money is going.
 Write down and track your expenses.
+Even though it may sound old school, put in a personal checks order so that you write a physical check and log it every time you do.
 You might be surprised at all the dumb stuff you buy in a month.

 - Use the envelope system.
 If you have a hard time tracking your money, just simply use cash.
 That way when it’s gone, it’s gone.
 And you’ll be far more conscious of where it went to.

 - Plan ahead for the Holidays.
 You know you’re going to spend a lot.
 So start saving up little by little each month.